DavidAnson/markdownlint/doc/Rules.md

 <a name="md036"></a>

-## MD036 - Emphasis used instead of a header
+## MD036 - Emphasis used instead of a heading

-Tags: headers, emphasis
+Tags: headings, headers, emphasis

-Aliases: no-emphasis-as-header
+Aliases: no-emphasis-as-heading, no-emphasis-as-header

 Parameters: punctuation (string; default ".,;:!?")

-This check looks for instances where emphasized (i.e. bold or italic) text is used to separate sections, where a header should be used instead:
+This check looks for instances where emphasized (i.e. bold or italic) text is used to separate sections, where a heading should be used instead:

 ```markdown
 **My document**